fraterrisus/walkthroughs/dragon-wars/index.md

 If you're playing on a PC, the item beneath the statue on the Old Dock is a PS/2.
 If you're playing on an Apple emulator, it's a IIgs.
 It does the same thing either way, including granting +4 AC if you equip it.

 Final note on inventory: keep an eye out throughout these documents for **Easter Eggs**.
-In my exploration of the decompiled data files I found a number of references to items, encounters, skills, spells, etc. that can't actually be found in the game.
-I've included their stats for the sake of completeness and your entertainment.
+In my exploration of the decompiled data files I found a number of references to items, encounters, skills, spells, etc. that exist in the code but aren't referenced in a way that allows them to show up in-game.
+I've included reference points for your entertainment, for the sake of completeness, and quite possibly just to show off a little bit since I'm pretty sure there's some stuff here that I've never seen in anyone else's guide.

 In Lanac'toor's Lab, if you take the stairs back up to Mud Toad, the statue of Lanac'toor is mysteriously broken again.
 As soon as you take any move (including checking the automap or turning), the statue reforms.
 This appears to be a side effect of how the game keeps track of which parts of the statue you've returned.

-The code that runs when you leave a map usually uses your current location as well as your current facing to determine where to send you.
+The code that runs when you leave a map usually uses your current location and/or facing to determine where to send you.
 In most places this works the way you'd think, but the developers took a few shortcuts and made some "well it's gotta do *something*"-type decisions.
-For instance, if you leave the Bridge of Exiles to the E, you end up on King's Isle, and if you leave to the W, you end up on the Isle of the Damned.
+For instance, if you leave the Bridge of Exiles to the E you end up on King's Isle (on top of a party of Goblins), and if you leave to the W you end up on the Isle of the Damned.
 But what happens if you leave to the N?
 You're on a bridge; there's only water on the Dilmun map to the N of here.
-So they drop you on the same place as if you'd left to the E or W. The problem, of course, is that if you exit to the N on the E side, you wind up on a fight with a bunch of Goblins.
-Run away from that fight while facing S... and you turn around and run into the water.
+So they drop you on the same place as if you'd left to the E or W, but (crucially) without changing your facing.
+The problem here is that if you exit to the N on the E side of the bridge you wind up in a fight, and if you run away from that fight, you'll turn around and run S, striaght into the water.
+You can't walk on water, of course, so the game turns you around and moves you forward onto the square with the fight...

 The spinner trap in the Tars Underground has a similar problem.
-It changes your facing without redrawing the viewport, which means the next time you step forward, the game engine (which looks at the viewport to determine what's in front of you) decides that you're allowed to step forward even though you're ostensible facing a wall.
+It changes your facing without redrawing the viewport, which means the next time you step forward, the game engine (which looks at the viewport to determine what's in front of you) decides that you're allowed to step forward even though you may very well actually be facing a wall.
 Poof, you've just ghosted through a stone wall.
+Even better, if you wound up facing S there's a fight there.
+What do you think happens if you run away from *that*?
+I won't spoil it; try it for yourself.

 There are also just a few flat-out bugs: exit Purgatory to the N and you're on Forlorn.
 Turn around... and Purgatory isn't behind you, it's 2W of you.
 (Of course, who actually leaves Purgatory to the *north*?)
 Even better, if you walk all the way around to the NE corner and exit to the E, the game doesn't differentiate between walking E and swimming E, so you wind up on the south side of Purgatory Bay near the refresh pool.
-There's a similar bug when you leave the Old Dock on the Isle of Salvation.
+There's a similar bug when you leave the Pilgrim Dock on the Isle of Salvation.

 ## Things and Stuff